Project Background

 Public Exhibition

-We welcome you to view the student submissions and share your feedback at the Tay Basin Ladscape Ideas Competition Showcase, hosted at the Crystal Palace on Friday, April 10 from 7-9 .m.
-Your input helps shape how we think about the future of Perth's public spaces.
+We welcomed the community to view the student submissions and share feedback at the Tay Basin Landscape Ideas Competition Showcase, hosted at the Crystal Palace on Friday, April 10 from 7–9 p.m.
+Community input helped shape how we think about the future of Perth’s public spaces.